 Econoday’s sovereign debt coverage and database was developed in collaboration with an Institutional Investor.
 The Econoday Calendar, has covered the results of all US Treasury auctions since 2001.
-Econoday’s initial coverage and accompanying database is the sovereign debt issuance of 10 European countries: Austria, Finland, France, Germany, Greece, Ireland, Italy, Portugal, Spain, and the United Kingdom.
+Econoday’s initial coverage and accompanying database is the sovereign debt issuance of twelve national and three supra-national issuers: Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, the Netherlands, Portugal, Slovenia, Spain, the United Kingdom, the European Financial Stability Facility, the European Stability Mechanism, and the European Union.
 Recently, the total annual issuance of the selected group has averaged roughly EUR 1.7 trillion, spread out over 300 bond auctions and 400 T-bill auctions each year.

 Reflecting a certain dependence on these variables, the issuance activity is also quite disparate even after taking country size into account, with the low extreme occupied by Greece, whose defaults have made it necessary to exclude bonds and limit issuance to a couple of relatively small-sized treasury-bill auctions per month totaling about EUR 35 billion annually, while at the other end stands France, with about 120 T-bill auctions totaling about EUR 360 billion and 94 bond auctions of EUR 190 billion each year.